Liouville conformal field theory and the quantum zipper: Introduction

-We first briefly recall some preliminaries; a detailed introduction is given in Section~\ref{sec-prelim}.
-The free boundary Gaussian free field (GFF) on a simply-connected domain $D \subset \C$ is the Gaussian process on $D$ whose covariance kernel is the Green function; it can be understood as a random generalized function $h$ \cite{shef-gff}.
+We first briefly recall some preliminaries, see Sections~\ref{subsec-gff} and~\ref{sec-LF} for details.
+The free boundary Gaussian free field (GFF) on a simply-connected domain $D \subset {\mathbb C}$ is the Gaussian process on $D$ whose covariance kernel is the Green function; it can be understood as a random generalized function $h$ \cite{shef-gff}.
 For $\gamma \in (0,2]$ and $h$ a variant of the GFF, the $\gamma$-LQG area measure $\cA_h$ on $D$ and boundary measure $\cL_h$ on $\partial D$ are heuristically defined by $\cA_h(dz) = e^{\gamma h(z)}dz$ and $\cL_h(dx) = e^{\frac\gamma2 h(x)}dx$.
 These definitions are made rigorous via regularization and renormalization \cite{shef-kpz, shef-deriv-mart}.